Task #2951

 The GroupDownloader was not correctly setting the expected_size and expected_digests even though it could.
 This fixes the GroupDownloader so that it sets those expected values causing validation to happen correctly.

-Added by bmbouter about 7 years ago
+Added by bmbouter over 7 years ago

 Revision 66f9fd66 | View on GitHub